CrayLabs/SmartRedis/doc/clients/python.rst

 DataSet API
 ===========

-The C++ DataSet API enables a user to manage a group of tensors and associated metadata within a datastructure called a ``DataSet`` object.
+The Python DataSet API enables a user to manage a group of tensors and associated metadata within a datastructure called a ``DataSet`` object.
 The DataSet API operates independently of the database and solely maintains the dataset object **in-memory**.
 The actual interaction with the Redis database,